MicrosoftDocs/PowerShell-Docs/reference/7/Microsoft.PowerShell.Core/About/about_Scopes.md

 To get the functions in a particular scope, use the `Get-Item` cmdlet when you are in the scope.
 The `Get-Item` cmdlet does not have a **Scope** parameter.

+> [!NOTE]
+> For the cmdlets that use the **Scope** parameter, you can also refer to
+> scopes by number.
+The number describes the relative position of one scope to
+> another.
+Scope 0 represents the current, or local, scope.
+Scope 1 indicates
+> the immediate parent scope.
+Scope 2 indicates the parent of the parent scope,
+> and so on.
+Numbered scopes are useful if you have created many recursive
+> scopes.

 ### Using Dot Source Notation with Scope

 Scripts and functions follow all the rules of scope.
 You create them in a